DelayD92/DBS2/README.md

 Repeat those steps every time if you want to rerun the program after some changes happen:

-1. Delete the output directory
+1. Delete and recreate the output directory
 ```bash
 rm -fr ./out; mkdir ./out;
 ```